 Why it's good for you

 Practicing mindfulness has many mental and physical benefits -- especially now.
-It's easy to spiral into reading constant news of the COVID-19 pandemic and become fearful, stressed, and anxious.
+It's easy to spiral into reading the news and become fearful, stressed, and anxious.

 - Better sleep quality and physical health.